AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    - **No simple way** of doing it
    - Instanciate the :ada:`generic procedure` called :ada:`Ada.Unchecked_Deallocation`
+   - Parameter of access type

+      + Deallocates it
-   - Receives an access it deallocates and sets to :ada:`null`
+      + Sets it to :ada:`null`

 ----------------------
 Deallocation Example